Black Sunday (1960)

-Mario Bava's directoral debut is this geniunely scary and excellently shot gothic horror picture.
+Barbara Steele and John Richardson star in Mario Bava's excellently shot gothic horror picture.
 E-M-S German R2 DVD.

 The Film

-Mario Bava had a sucessful career in the late 1950s as a cinematographer, particularly on the newly popular peplum films.
-While working on The Giant of Marathon (1959), he was put into the director's chair after the credited director, Jacques Tourneur, walked off the set.
-The production company Galatea Film, for whom Bava had worked on three peplums and the horror picture Caltiki, the Immortal Monster (1959) offered him a chance to direct a film of his own choice, complete with a six week shooting schedule and a suitable budget.
-The end result was Black Sunday...
+Mario Bava had a sucessful career in the late 1950s as a cinematographer, particularly on the popular peplum 'sword and sandal' films - while working on The Giant of Marathon (1959) he was put into the director's chair after the credited director, Jacques Tourneur, walked off the set.
+Seeing his potential and as a thanks for his work, the production company Galatea Film, for whom Bava had worked on three pepla and the horror picture Caltiki, the Immortal Monster (1959) (which he had also largely directed) offered him a chance to direct a project of his own choice, complete with a lavish six week shooting schedule and a suitable budget.

 In Brief